 Yes, garbanzo beans and chickpeas are the same beans.
-In America, we typically refer to them as “chickpea,” while they are referred to as garbanzo beans in the UK.
+In America, we typically refer to them as “chickpeas,” while they are referred to as garbanzo beans in the UK.

 Can I add ground turkey or chicken to the soup?

 Yes!
 Adding cooked ground chicken or ground turkey is a great way to add more protein to this meal.
-To do this, just grab another pan and cook the ground meat until cooked through.
-Use your spatula or a wooden spoon to break it up as it cooks, then add it to the soup during step 4.
+To do this, add the raw ground meat in with the onions and use a wooden spoon to break it up as it cooks.
+Then, continue on with the recipe as instructed.

 Storing: Place leftovers into one large or individual airtight container and store them in the refrigerator for 4 – 5 days.

-Reheating: place the soup in a microwave-safe bowl and reheat for 30 – 90 seconds until warm.
+Reheating: For best results, place the soup in a microwave-safe bowl and reheat for 30 – 90 seconds until warm.
 You can also reheat by adding the soup to a large pot on the stovetop on low, stirring intermittently until warm.